JQHY/ovrthrow/README.md

 ## Game menu

 When you first load the game, you will have to calibrate your height, and then be greeted by the main menu.
 Here you can change the game difficulty or watch the tutorial.
+Changing the difficulty of the game will result in enemy walls requiring more hits to destroy, and cannons firing more accurately.
 Hit play to run the game.

 ## Gameplay